-->

-Francis Bacon’s “Triptych May-June 1973” and the Tragic Tale of George Dyer
+Francis Bacon’s “Triptych May-June 1973” and Personal Tragedy

-Francis Bacon’s “Triptych May-June 1973” is deeply intertwined with the artist's personal tragedy—the suicide of his partner, George Dyer.
+Francis Bacon’s “Triptych May-June 1973” is deeply intertwined with the artist's personal tragedy, the suicide of his partner, George Dyer.
 This pivotal event occurred just two days before Bacon’s major retrospective at the Grand Palais in Paris, intertwining a moment of professional triumph with profound personal loss.
 George Dyer had been a central figure in Bacon’s life since 1964, serving not only as his lover but also as a recurring subject in his paintings.
 His untimely death left an indelible mark on Bacon’s work, culminating in this haunting triptych.

 Francis Bacon and George Dyer